 Synchronization has occurred.

-Former chieftain’s daughter of the Imamu Tribe, Atienna Imamu’ lives in the country of Virgo which has existed in a state of isolation for many years following the Reservoir War.
+Former chieftain’s daughter of the Imamu Tribe, Atienna Imamu lived in the country of Virgo which had existed in a state of isolation for many years following the Reservoir War.
 Her mother was a prominent political figure during this time but was gravely injured during one of her demonstrations which left Atienna fraying between right and wrong, correct and incorrect.
-She has skirted this line this by averting her eyes from unpleasant things and then beating out her frusterations in the fighting ring known as the Night Circle.
-However, upon witnessing her former teacher Usian’s machinations and manipulations of her younger brother Bachiru to incite a revolution, Atienna moves forward and crushes—quite literally—Usian’s attempts.
-Ultimately, however, she is left with the decision to follow through on Usian’s desires or to return to the way things were before.
-A choice is made, and Virgo begins to peel out of its isolation.
-Atienna vows to continue on in her mother’s footsteps and reach out to the world as well.
+She had skirted this line this by averting her eyes from unpleasant things and then beating out her frusterations in the fighting ring known as the Night Circle.
+However, upon witnessing her former teacher Usian’s machinations and manipulations of her younger brother Bachiru to incite a revolution, Atienna moved forward and crushed—quite literally—Usian’s attempts.
+Ultimately, however, she was left with the decision to follow through on Usian’s desires or to return to the way things were before.
+A choice was made, and Virgo began to peel out of its isolation.
+Atienna vowed to continue on in her mother’s footsteps and reach out to the world as well.

 Zatmeniye Mountain Range, Aquarius

 Atienna peered over her book into the front seat of the v-ehicle.
 The driver’s seat was empty, but the seat beside it was occupied by a man with an unreadable expression.
 Unreadable, because his bald head was wrapped around numerous times with a colorful bright blue scarf and because another scarf hugged the lower half of his face.
 Atienna turned to the woman sitting beside her.
 She too was wrapped in a shawl of many layers and was peering down at a book through her glasses.
 The lenses were fogged up by the breath captured in her makeshift scarf mask.

 “I’m sure Sefu can handle it,” the woman replied to Atienna’s unasked question.